jrshittu/gym-app/README.md

 This is the home page of a Fitness App, where users can search for exercises based on body parts and view a list of exercises.

 ## Features
-Search for exercises based on body parts.
+Search for exercises based on body parts and others.
 View a list of exercises related to the selected body part.

 ## Tech Stack